 Undergraduate students at Rochester have the opportunity to get a minor in materials science.
 As part of their studies, they explore different areas of materials science and get to take a graduate-level materials science course.
 This program is run by the Department of Mechanical Engineering.

 Undergraduates also have the opportunity to work and study alongside faculty who are conducting materials science research and to take materials science research courses aboard.
 See the undergraduate overview page for more information.

 The Materials Science Program at the University of Rochester allows graduate students to align their studies and research with the department closest to their interest in the field of materials science.
-Applications are handled by the individual departments, with the Department of Chemistry having administrative responsibility for the program.
+Application decisions are made by the materials science graduate admission committee.
 The materials science MS and PhD degrees are approved by materials science faculty.

 The University’s faculty in materials science act as an advisory body for students interested in research in this field, and for graduate students interested in materials science degrees, graduate courses, interdepartmental research efforts, or joint use of the many specialized materials laboratory facilities.